m-erlin777/m-erlin777/README.md

 <a href="https://linkedin.com/in/joseph-0875a324b/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a self-learning student with interests in everything related to Cybersecurity and AI/ML, as well as general programming.
 I am highly dedicated and consistently building my knowledge and skills related to the industry.
-I grew up utilizing technology in various ways and was always troubleshooting my own issues.
-I have been actively working towards a career in the field since 2023.

 ## Objective